 The problem with the plastic outer barrel fouling the pellets as they leave the barrel is pretty poor and any sort of reasonable quality control should have picked this up long ago.
 It isn’t difficult to fix, but really, you shouldn’t have to think about fixing a new replica.
 Likewise the loose fit of the rifled metal barrel in the plastic breech block – this means that you are never going to get tight groups and it just shouldn’t have left the factory like this.
 Like the problem with the outer barrel, it’s easily fixed, but it should need this done just to get it to shoot straight.

 So, I’m conflicted as to what to say here about quality.
-This does seem like a good quality replica in many ways, but I got was the basis for something to work on rather than a pistol that shoots well out of the box.
+This does seem like a good quality replica in many ways, but what I got was the basis for something to work on rather than a pistol that shoots well out of the box.
 Now, it’s possible that I was unlucky and that I got a poorly finished and assembled PX4, but looking at other reviews online, I’m not the only one to experience a lack of accuracy with this replica.
 If you are lucky enough to get a good one, this is a great replica.
 If you get one like mine, you’ll have to be prepared to do a little work to turn it into an acceptable target shooter.

 Overall Impression 8/10